LuisJavel/luisjavel/README.md

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+- 🌟 Completed - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
+- Connect with me on [Twitter](https://twitter.com)
-- Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀